 Prior to March 2023, the last cement plant I added to the list was Hartlepools in March 2022.
 That was a tiny, early plant, that ran for a very short time, and had been easy to miss.
 However I then found another plant, with a rotary kiln, that ran for 20 years or more between the wars.
 It is Droylsden.
 You might well ask - how can a substantial cement plant be completely lost from history for the best part of a century?
 Read and weep.

-Various other long-term projects include raw material databases, accounts of the British Portland Cement Research Association (see index and history), the history of low-heat cement at Rhoose and embellishments of various plant pages for which new information is available.
-However, these are all in abeyance following my autobiographical page on chemistry, which has sent me into a solipsistic re-working of my early-1970s research work.
+Various other long-term projects include raw material databases, accounts of the British Portland Cement Research Association (see index and history), the history of low-heat cement at Rhoose, embellishments of various plant pages for which new information is available and analysis of the recently-acquired Layton archive of early APCM material.

 On the raw material preparation page, there's a photo of an xrf bead that I took back in 2002, as part of a training programme.
 I recently noticed that some of my bookshelves can be seen reflected in the bead.
 In comparison with the exasperating difficulties involved in researching 100-year-old cement plants, it was quite easy to identify many of the books.